Beginner’s Guide to Sales Processes [+ Free Sales Processes Flowchart Template]

 Sign in to your Reply account or create a new one for free

-5 steps to build a sales process from scratch (plus templates)
+5 steps to build a sales process from scratch (+sales process flowchart template)

 If you’ve closed at least one deal, you should already have some understanding of what your typical sales process looks like.
 All you need to do now is finalize and document it into a replicable, hands-on manual, a flowchart for your team to follow.